benknight135/brush-of-creation/README.md

 # Brush of Creation

 A relaxing game where you use a virtual paint brush to create a scene in real-time.

+## Description

+Brush of Creation offers a relaxing gameplay experience, allowing players to become creators and shape their own virtual worlds.
+With its tranquil atmosphere, intuitive controls, and engaging real-time editing mechanics, Brush of Creation provides a unique platform for players to express their creativity and design their own landscapes.
+The game aims to deliver a satisfying and enjoyable experience for players on both PC and VR platforms.

 ## Features